-Lawyers have many responsibilities like handling emotional clients, meeting strict deadlines, and parsing through complex materials and procedures.
-While working in the legal field can be fulfilling, it can also be highly stressful.
+Lawyers have many responsibilities.
+Handling emotional clients, meeting strict deadlines, and parsing through complex materials and procedures are all in a day’s work.
+While legal work can be fulfilling, it can also be highly stressful.

 Lately, law firms have been looking for ways to ensure their lawyers minimize stress to avoid burnout and other negative consequences.
 Your firm can promote mindfulness exercises, encourage work-life boundaries, and reduce their clerical workload with practice management software to reduce lawyers’ stress.